MFarhaanmath/F-star-ggml-library/README.md

 ### Step 3: Verify the swap works

 Run the existing ggml / llama.cpp test suite — behaviour should be identical.
-Then run this project's test suite against your build to double-check the integration.
+Then run this repo's test suite against your build to double-check the integration.

 ---